It really matters to choose a shin pad according to your requirement.

-Slip in shin guards are the light weighted shin pads which can be worn under the socks.
-If the socks are tight then it won’t let the pads to move but in case if it is loose then for that the players use tapes which ensures that the pads will not move from their place.
+Slip-in shin guards are light weighted shin pads which can be worn under the socks.
+If the socks are tight, the pads won’t move.
+But in case it is loose, use tapes which ensure the pads will not move from their place.
 The players with advanced skills like Ronaldo, Messi, Iniesta use the slip in pads.

 - Ankle Shin Pads

 Ankle shin pad is recommended for amateur players.
 These players are in the learning stage and their skills are not so good, therefore, the chances of injuries are quite high.
 This pad protects all the sides of your ankle and is helpful in avoiding the injuries.
 It comes with additional padding and the chances of ankle strain get reduced.

 This is the modern type of guards which are inbuilt in the socks and are very comfortable.
 This is very popular among the youth as they don’t want to carry muck burden while playing.
 Shin socks are quite useful in making frequent moves on the field.